-If you’re a Macomb patient of AOS with badly diseased or compromised teeth, our doctors may have presented you with two treatment options: get root canals to “save” the teeth, or extract the teeth and replace them with dental implants.
+If you’re a patient of AOS with badly diseased or compromised teeth, our doctors may have presented you with two treatment options: get root canals to “save” the teeth, or extract the teeth and replace them with dental implants.
 The decision to go with a root canal or dental implants is highly individual, both for you and for our doctors when they make their professional recommendation.
-While most of the time, our doctors want to do everything possible to keep a natural tooth in place, sometimes that just isn’t the best option, and getting dental implants is the next best choice.
+While most of the time, our doctors want to do everything possible to keep a natural tooth in place, sometimes that just isn’t the recommended option, and getting dental implants is the ideal choice.

 About Root Canals

 A root canal is a procedure designed to save a tooth so that you remove its decay and associated pain, but you won’t have to extract and replace it.
-With a root canal, your Macomb endodontist will numb you, help you choose a sedation dentistry option and then drill down to the tooth pulp and remove it.
+With a root canal, your endodontist will numb you, help you choose a sedation dentistry option and then drill down to the tooth pulp and remove it.
 He or she will then clean, fill and seal your tooth with a crown.
 The benefits of getting a root canal is that you keep your natural tooth in place, meaning that while the tooth no longer has any sensation or feeling, your tooth root continues to stimulate jaw bone growth.

 About Dental Implants

-Macomb AOS patients typically get tooth extractions and dental implants when they have teeth that are so diseased, that removing and replacing them is the best option.
+AOS patients typically get tooth extractions and dental implants when they have teeth that are so diseased, that removing and replacing them is the recommended option.
 With dental implants, your diseased teeth are first extracted.
 After your gums have healed from the teeth extractions, a titanium rod is placed in your jaw bone to hold your realistic-looking tooth crown in place.
 The titanium rod acts as a natural tooth root, stimulating your jaw bone growth so that you don’t lose any bone tissue, and the tooth crown is strong enough so that you can eat your favorite foods without the risk of your implant falling out or slipping and sliding.